 → Skip this part if you are not interested in Facebook or me using Softmax Loss for multi-label classification, which is not standard.

-Where each sps_p in MM is the CNN score for each positive class.
-As in Facebook paper, I introduce a scaling factor 1/M1/M to make the loss invariant to the number of positive classes, which may be different per sample.
+Where each in is the CNN score for each positive class.
+As in Facebook paper, I introduce a scaling factor to make the loss invariant to the number of positive classes, which may be different per sample.

 The gradient has different expressions for positive and negative classes.
 For positive classes:

-Where spis_pi is the score of any positive class.
+Where is the score of any positive class.

 For negative classes: